KuhakuPixel/CsvPlotterAndGrapher/readme.md

 ```sh
  pip install -r requirements.txt
 ```
-To install of of the packages for the python project
+To install all of the packages for the python project

 ## License